lloc/wordpress-plugins-phpunit/README.md

     Error:         No code coverage driver is available

 Let's fix that in our docker-image.
+I prepared a _Dockerfile_ so that you can just execute:

+    docker build -t coverage .

+And after the build process has been finished:

+    docker run -it --rm -v $PWD:/app -w /app coverage:latest php ./vendor/bin/phpunit --coverage-html ./reports/php/coverage